 Participation: Consistent informed, thoughtful, and considerate class participation is expected.
+Occasionally, points will be awarded for participation (e.g. discussions, online discussion board, collaborative reading etc.)

 NOTE: If you have personal issues that prohibit you from joining freely in class discussion, e.g., shyness, language barriers, etc., see the instructor as soon as possible to discuss alternative modes of participation.